CREATING TENSION IN FICTION AND MEMOIR

 Hurdles are one thing—obvious preventatives that get in your main character’s way—but some tension can be more subtle and interior.
 Either way, learn to traverse the lush landscape of a character’s inner and outer world, using tension, by questioning your own life and experience: What has led to your own true tension?
 Answer that and you’ve got a start.
 From there keep digging.

 Play with this.
 If your novel/memoir lacks tension, go through the MS and find out where you can add it in.
 It is key.

 If you need a second pair of eyes, I do developmental book editing.
 As a former literary agent’s assistant, a published writer (with a degree in writing), and a fine-eyed scanner of literary prose, I can locate those areas which are lacking in plot, pace, character-development, voice, dialogue-believability, logic, etc. I can help you find areas to add in tension, to push the level of internal/external dissonance to a higher apex, to move your story forward using fictive techniques of story arc, character arc, and strong setting.

 Email me at: email@example.com.
-I work solely with novels and memoir.
+I work with YA and adult books and will look at just about anything other than middle grade or poetry, etc. I work solely with novels and memoir.